Turkey approves Sweden's accession to Nato

 Politicians voted 287-55 in favour with four abstentions for the Nordic nation to become the 32nd member of the alliance.

-The approval will come into effect after its publication in the Official Gazette, which is expected to be swift.
+The approval will come into effect after its publication in the Official Gazette.

-Hungary is now the only Nato ally not to have ratified Sweden’s accession.
+Hungary is now the only Nato ally not to have ratified Sweden’s accession, which needs to be approved by all member countries.

 Nato member Turkey had been delaying Sweden’s membership for more than a year, accusing the country of being too lenient to groups that Ankara regards as security threats.